ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ### Renaissance Benchmark Suite

-This experiment assesses the power consumption while running the [Renaissance](https://github.com/renaissance-benchmarks/renaissance) benchmark suite with different JVMs (using Just-in-Time compilation).
+This experiment assesses the energy consumption while running the [Renaissance](https://github.com/renaissance-benchmarks/renaissance) benchmark suite with different JVMs (using Just-in-Time compilation).
 The Renaissance suite comprises various JVM workloads grouped into categories such as Big Data, machine learning, and functional programming.

 The Renaissance version used was `renaissance-gpl-0.14.2.jar`.
 The categories included in these measurements are